liatparker/feedback_analysis/DATA_FLOW.md

   ↓
 ├─ SHORT-TERM MEMORY: Populate Vector DB
 │   └─ _populate_vector_db()
-│       ├─ Check existing entries in Vector DB
-│       ├─ For each feedback entry:
+│       ├─ Get all existing text hashes from Vector DB (one batch query) │       ├─ Store hashes in Python set for fast lookups │       ├─ For each feedback entry:
-│       │   ├─ Generate embedding (with caching)
+│       │   ├─ Generate normalized text hash
-│       │   ├─ Check if already in Vector DB
+│       │   ├─ Check if hash exists (fast in-memory lookup) │       │   ├─ If new: Generate embedding (with caching: Level 1 + Level 2)
-│       │   └─ Add if new (with metadata: text, level, timestamp) │       └─ Vector DB ready for semantic search
+│       │   └─ Add to Vector DB if new (batch: 100 entries at a time) │       └─ Vector DB ready for semantic search
   ↓
 └─ LONG-TERM MEMORY: Store to Historical DB